jjonss13/helloworld-ocp/README.md

-# helloworld-k8s
+# helloworld-ocp
-Deployment and service
+Deployment, service and route for OpenShift